RohithYogi/DevOps/README.md

-# MavenTestProject - Calculator
+# DevOps Toolchain - Calculator
-This a test project for maven.
+This a test project.

 A basic calculator program with operations such addition, subtraction, multiplication and division, adding each functionality incrementally.